speechki-book/speechki-open-api/flows/external_reviewer.md

 #### None -> approved

 It is first transition.
-You created order via API and our system started work on a text.
+You created order via API and our system started to work on a text.

-Speechki editors prepare text to record.
+Speechki editors prepare text for the recording.

 Actions which will be started after transition: